 What is a YAC?

-The YAC Project defines a youth advocacy council or a youth advisory council (YAC) as a coalition of young adults that works within an organizational body to suggest, endorse, and advocate for policy relevant to youth.
+A youth advocacy council or a youth advisory council (YAC) as a coalition of young adults that works within an organizational body to suggest, endorse, and advocate for policy relevant to youth.
 Members are commonly between the ages of thirteen (13) and twenty-one (21), with one member elected as the Council Chair.

-For questions, concerns, or suggestions, please contact Daniel Medina, the main coordinator of The YAC Project, at firstname.lastname@example.org.
+he YAC Project is a non-partisan initiative that provides resources for youth advocacy councils (YACs) across the United States.
+For questions, concerns, or suggestions, please contact the main coordinator of The YAC Project, at firstname.lastname@example.org.
 Offerings of support are welcomed as well!